China's appetite for pork spurs $4.7 billion Smithfield buy

 COMPLEX STRUCTURE

-Shuanghui, which controls Henan Shuanghui Investment & Development Co (000895.SZ), China's largest meat processor, would be joining forces with a company that has a global herd of 1.09 million sows, according to Successful Farming magazine, and which raises close to 16 million hogs a year.
+Shuanghui, which controls Henan Shuanghui Investment & Development Co, China's largest meat processor, would be joining forces with a company that has a global herd of 1.09 million sows, according to Successful Farming magazine, and which raises close to 16 million hogs a year.

 The U.S. firm, which also brings its grocery brands such as Armour, Eckrich and Farmland, earned 11 percent of its $13.1 billion revenue in the year to April 2012 outside the United States, including in China.